Launch vs. Go-Live: A New ERP Implementation Process

 Most concerning of all is that both customers and legacy ERP providers have accepted that lengthy, intimidating, anxiety-inducing and bug-ridden ERP implementations are the norms, not the exception.
 Many ERP providers issue warnings on their websites and even in sales decks foreshadowing complex and difficult go-live processes.
 We could argue that the first thing that has to change is the collective attitude about implementation – specifically a shift towards full-service ERP providers.

 At 10X ERP, we have re-engineered both the traditional ERP product and the entire ERP journey.
-We don’t just offer a money-back guarantee if the ERP software experience isn’t up to your standards – but offer the same guarantee if the experience doesn’t meet your expectations.
-We’ve spent years not only studying the stages of successful ERP implementation but also talking directly with owners and end-users about their real experiences throughout the ERP implementation process.
+We’ve spent years not only studying the stages of successful ERP implementation but also talking directly with business owners/leaders and end-users about their real experiences throughout the ERP implementation process.
 We believe that the best way to serve our customers is being a full-service ERP provider, from the first discovery call and beyond implementation.
 Let’s look at what we’ve found during our research and, more importantly, what we’ve done to reinvent the ERP software experience for our customers.

 Rethinking and Rebranding The Traditional ERP Implementation Process